Synapt1x/MLH-2018Hackathon/README.md

 ## Project: ERVA - Emergency Room Video Assistant

+**Winner** of the overall *balanced* category at the 2018 MLH local hack day at the University of Manitoba on Dec 1, 2018.

 ## Setup

 If using anaconda, which is the recommended environment manager for this project, the working environment can be created from the conda environment .yml: